Updated May 7, 2018

 Be skeptical of communications you receive from sources you are not expecting.
 Verify the authenticity of phone calls, standard mail, faxes or e-mails of questionable origin before responding.

-Do not open attachments to e-mails of possibly questionable origin, since they may contain viruses that will infect your computer.
+Do not open attachments to questionable e-mails; they may contain viruses that will infect your computer.

 Shred paper documents containing private financial information before discarding.

 To report the fraudulent misuse of the IRS name, logo, forms or other IRS property, you may contact the TIGTA toll-free hotline at 1-800-366-4484 or visit the TIGTA website.

 Taxpayers who experience tax-related identity theft should file a Form 10439, Identity Theft Affidavit.
 Fact Sheet 2018-6, When to file a Form 14039, Identity Theft Affidavit provides more information.

 Those who think their identity has been stolen should visit the Federal Trade Commission’s website for information about how to handle the aftermath of identity theft.

 The Internal Revenue Service announced steep declines in tax-related identity theft in 2017 following the success of the Security Summit effort.
 Since 2015, the number of tax-related identity theft victims has fallen by almost two-thirds and billions of dollars of taxpayer refunds have been protected.
 See IR-2018-21, Key IRS Identity Theft Indicators Continue Dramatic Decline in 2017; Security Summit Continues Progress for more information.

 - IR-2018-111, IRS urges small businesses: Protect IT systems from identity theft